 In many cases, tendinitis can be worsened by poor foot function.
 This is usually due to flat feet or high arch feet.
 Orthotics are a great way to give the foot proper function and displace pressures on the foot.
 This allows the tendons to function at maximum capacity and reduce the chance of tendon flare-ups.
 I highly recommend orthotics for my active patients.
 Especially runners.

 If tendinitis goes untreated the tendon continues to wear down.
 This can lead to chronic swelling and possible tears of the tendon.
 This may require more advanced treatment, including immobilization in a boot or a cast.
-Other advanced techniques include amniotic or platelet-rich plasma injections.
-Both of these injections are rich in healing factors that can help accelerate the healing process in advance stage tendonitis.
+Other advanced techniques include but are not limited to amniotic.
+These injections are rich in healing factors that can help accelerate the healing process in advance stage tendonitis.
 In some cases, further imaging may be needed to evaluate the tendon.
 Our practice has a new, state of the art extremity MRI to further evaluate these injuries.
 Northern Illinois Foot and Ankle is proud to have the most advanced treatment options in medicine today.

 If you are experiencing symptoms of tendinitis, call and schedule an appointment to see one of our specialists today.
 We are here to keep your body healthy and make sure you exercise smart!